 Under what scenarios are families financially responsible for damage to the Chromebook?

-When a device is broken, the district will seek to repair it through the devices warranty first, then through the district's accidental damage insurance.
-Basically, this means there are potentially three ways in which a family may be financially responsible for damages/loss of the Chromebook:
+When a device is broken, the district will seek to repair it through the device warranty first, then through the district's accidental damage insurance.
+This means there are potentially three ways in which a family may be financially responsible for damages/loss of the Chromebook:

 - If it is lost (as damage insurance doesn’t cover physically losing it)